At right, Headwraps: A Global Journey. Far right: My signature Shrimp & Grits. Below, the gorggeous home of Indonesian artist, F. Widayanto.

 I am an advocate of diversity—racial, cultural and gender—and of tackling life and everything in it from a global perspective.

-• An excellent cook.
-Cuisine is my second language.
+I speak French and a little Korean, but cuisine is my true second language.
 I have my favorite recipes, but love experimenting with new ingredients and creating new dishes.

-• A writer.
-I write books and blogs that help others see the world in a new light.
-I think we all have secrets we feel we can’t share—conversations that are too difficult to start.
+I write books and blogs that, I hope, help me and others see the world in a new light.
+We all have secrets we feel we can’t share, and conversations that are too difficult to start.
 I write books that help people smile and to freely, sometimes comically, embrace a new perspective about topics they thought were too complicated to explain.

-• An artist, and supporter of the arts I especially love collecting indigenous art.
-Some of my favorite pieces are nameless parchments, sculptures and earthenware from small communities around the world.
-But I’m also a huge fan of Egon Schiele (Austrian), Kara Walker (American), F. Widayanto (Indonesian) and Cheryl Warrick (American).
+As an artist, I am drawn to other people's property—doors, walls, anything—and porcelain.
+As a collector, I especially love indigenous art, particularly nameless parchments, sculptures and earthenware from small communities around the world.
+I’m also a huge fan of Egon Schiele (Austrian), Kara Walker (American), F. Widayanto (Indonesian) and Cheryl Warrick (American).

 I am Georgia Scott and I look forward to working with you.